How to change a cloth nappy?

 Changing your baby’s cloth nappy can be tricky at first, but you’ll soon get the hang of it.

-• For toddlers, aim to change every 4-5 hours for optimum comfort.
+Toddlers Change every 4-5 hours for optimum comfort

 How often should I change a cloth nappy?